 The Show Must Be Paused was originally created by two Black women named Jamila Thomas and Briana Agyemeng.
 On their website, they stated,

 “Tuesday, June 2nd is meant to intentionally disrupt the work week.
 Monday suggests a long weekend and we can’t wait until Friday for change.
 It is a day to take a beat for an honest, reflective and productive conversation about what actions we need to collectively take to support the Black community.”#TheShowMustBePaused

-Over a week and a half ago, #TheShowMustBePaused and its mission was co-opted and named, “Blackout Tuesday.”
+On Tuesday, June 2, The Show Must Be Paused and its mission was co-opted and called, “Blackout Tuesday.”
 Tens of millions of Instagram users, many of which are comprised of white people and non-Black people of color, posted a Black square on their profiles in “solidarity” with the Black community.
 A few of these users were so-called “well-intentioned” white liberals that I previously knew.
-Quite a few of them unfollowed, unfriended and blocked me on social media for speaking out and taking action against anti-Black racism, years prior to the current uprisings.
-These were also white liberals who were being praised for co-opting the work of Black people, and who told me to my face that what I do “isn’t real activism.”
-Many of the white liberals I knew who participated in so-called “Blackout Tuesday,” have also labeled me with stereotypes rooted in misogynoir.
-Like the white liberals who are apathetic towards the long fight for Black lives, those who frequently remained silent seemingly waited to speak up on social media until recently when being “down” for Black lives was co-opted by people who look like them, and until they saw it as “trendy.”
+Quite a few of them unfriended, unfollowed and blocked me on their social media for speaking out and taking action against anti-Black racism, years prior to the current uprisings in defense of Black life.
+These were also white liberals who have told me to my face that what I do “isn’t real activism,” while being praised for co-opting something they have silenced me for.
+Many of the white liberals I knew who participated in so-called “Blackout Tuesday” have suppressed my voice as a Black woman by labeling me with stereotypes rooted in misogynoir.
+Like the white liberals have been apathetic towards the long fight for Black lives, those who frequently remained silent seemingly waited to speak up on social media until recently when being “down” for Black lives was co-opted by white people who view this as a trend.

-I am especially infuriated with white liberals who co-opt racism in a way that is self-serving, and garners the support that Black women don’t receive, despite knowing and experiencing firsthand how those so-called “well-intentioned” white liberals behave, or have behaved, behind closed doors.
+I am especially infuriated with white liberals who co-opt racism in a way that is self-serving, and garners the support that Black women need, despite knowing and experiencing firsthand how those so-called “well-intentioned” white liberals do behind closed doors.
 This manifests itself when white liberals often talk over and silence Black women’s voices, by accusing us of attacking them and other white people when we challenge their intentions, due to the fact that they see Black women as “angry,” or “predatory.”
-When Black women identify the little respect so-called “well-intentioned” white liberals have for us, when the press, their Facebook friends and their Instagram followers aren’t watching them, we are silenced and outed as “shady.”
+When Black women identify the little respect so-called “well-intentioned” white liberals have for us—when the press, their Facebook friends and their Instagram followers aren’t watching—we are silenced and outed as “shady.”
 When we call out white liberals for co-opting our work, we’re outed as “jealous.”
-The real meaning of anti-racism was co-opted by white liberals, whose so-called “activism” is self-serving, at the expense of Black women and the support that we need, but we’re outed as “aggressive,” and criminalized by the police, for speaking out and taking action against anti-Black racism.
+The true meaning of anti-racism has been co-opted by white liberals, whose so-called “activism” is self-serving, is at the expense of Black women and the support that we need, while we are outed as stereotyped and criminalized by the police, for speaking out and taking action against anti-Black racism.

 Just because white liberals believe that they’re an “exception,” doesn’t mean they can shut down the ways the Black women around them call on them to act on their beliefs that they are anti-racist.”
 However, in addition to doing the bare minimum on social media, by posting a black square, saying “racism is wrong,” giving themselves a pat on the back, and saying “that’s enough activism for today”—the questions so-called “well-intentioned” white liberals should be asking themselves and each other is, “what does your solidarity look like beyond posting a Black square?
 Are you willing to practice anti-racism by showing up for Black lives and holding yourself and other white people accountable?”
 Anti-racism is not something to be co-opted when it’s convenient, and just because some white liberals have a Black friend or “vote blue” does not make them “the exception.”
 Instead of policing the way Black people exercise their rights such as protesting, or showing dissent of any other kind, white liberals must put themselves and other white people in check for perpetuating anti-Black racism (regardless of intention), and hold themselves accountable, by consistently unlearning racism, but also to apply anti-racism to their lives

-Stephanie Younger is 18-year-old student who created Black Feminist Collective in 2017, and fights for a world abolished of prisons, police and systems of policing.
+Stephanie Younger is an 18-year-old student who created Black Feminist Collective in 2017, and an abolitionist whose work focuses on the intersections Black feminism and womanism have with world abolished of prisons, the police and systems of policing.